Anthony Hopkins: 1960–1979: Theatre roles and film debut

-1983–1989: Pravda and Antony and Cleopatra

-In 1983, Hopkins also became a company member of The Mirror Theater Ltd's Repertory Company.
-In 1985, Hopkins starred opposite Colin Firth in the Arthur Schnitzler play The Lonely Road at The Old Vic.
-That same year, he featured in the National Theatre production of Pravda as Lambert Le Roux by David Hare and Howard Brenton.
-Frank Rich, in his New York Times review, praised the performance writing, "Mr. Hopkins creates a memorable image of a perversely brilliant modern-day barbarian."
-In 1986 he starred in David Hare's production of King Lear, Hopkins's favourite Shakespeare play, at the National Theatre.
-The next year, he starred as Antony in the National Theatre production of Antony and Cleopatra opposite Judi Dench, and in 1989, Hopkins made his last appearance on stage in a West End production of M. Butterfly.
-"It was a torment", he claimed in a later interview.
-Of a matinee where nobody laughed, there was, he said "not a titter".
-When the lights came up, the cast realised the entire audience was Japanese.
-"Oh God," he recalled, "You'd go to your dressing room and someone would pop their head round the door and say, 'Coffee?
-Tea?'
-And I'd think, 'An open razor, please.'"

-Film

-1968–1978: Film debut and Attenborough collaborations
+Hopkins made his small-screen debut in a 1967 BBC broadcast of A Flea in Her Ear.
+His first starring role in a film came in 1964 in Changes, a short directed by Drewe Henley, written and produced by James Scott and co-starring Jacqueline Pearce.
 In 1968, Hopkins got his break in The Lion in Winter playing Richard the Lionheart, a performance which saw him nominated for the BAFTA Award for Best Actor in a Supporting Role.
+Hopkins portrayed Charles Dickens in the BBC television film The Great Inimitable Mr. Dickens in 1970, and Pierre Bezukhov in the BBC's mini series War and Peace (1972), receiving the British Academy Television Award for Best Actor for his performance in the latter.
 Making a name for himself as a screen actor, he appeared in Frank Pierson's neo-noir action thriller The Looking Glass War (1970), and Étienne Périer's When Eight Bells Toll (1971).
-The first of five collaborations with director Richard Attenborough, in 1972 Hopkins starred as British politician David Lloyd George in Young Winston, and in 1977 he played British Army officer John Frost in Attenborough's World War II-set film A Bridge Too Far.
+The first of five collaborations with director Richard Attenborough, in 1972 Hopkins starred as British politician David Lloyd George in Young Winston.

+In 1973, he again portrayed David Lloyd George in the BBC miniseries The Edwardians which aired in the US in 1974 on Masterpiece Theatre.
 Hopkins starred in a film adaptation of the Henrik Ibsen play A Doll's House (1973) alongside Claire Bloom, Ralph Richardson, Denholm Elliott, and Edith Evans.
 He then appeared in the comedy The Girl from Petrovka (1974) with Goldie Hawn and Hal Holbrook and also starred in the Richard Lester suspense film Juggernaut opposite Richard Harris and Omar Sharif.
-In 1978 he starred in the sequel to National Velvet (1944), entitled International Velvet with Tatum O'Neal, Christopher Plummer, which was directed by Bryan Forbes.
-In 1978 he also starred in Attenborough's psychological horror film Magic about a demonic ventriloquist's puppet with Gene Siskel adding it as one of the best films of the year.
+In October 1974, Hopkins played the psychologist Dysart in the original Broadway production of Sir Peter Shaffer's play Equus, starring opposite Peter Firth.
+For this performance, he received the Drama Desk Award for Outstanding Actor in a Play for the 1974–75 season.
+In 1977, he played British Army officer John Frost in Attenborough's World War II-set film A Bridge Too Far.
+In 1978, he starred in the sequel to National Velvet (1944), entitled International Velvet with Tatum O'Neal, Christopher Plummer, which was directed by Bryan Forbes.
+That same year, he also starred in Attenborough's psychological horror film Magic about a demonic ventriloquist's puppet with Gene Siskel adding it as one of the best films of the year.
+In 1979, Hopkins appeared as Prospero in a production of The Tempest held at the Mark Taper Forum in Los Angeles.